-I’ll post it here:
+I’ll post a version of it here:

-When we sat down to lunch this afternoon, my girlfriend Humaiya, also the mother of three children, marveled at my son Etani, who was putting rice on his fork with his hands and then wobbling it up to his mouth.
+When we sat down to lunch this afternoon, my girlfriend Humaiya, also the mother of three children, marveled at my son, who was putting rice on his fork with his hands and then wobbling it up to his mouth.

 “I’m planning to rent a house near where he goes to college,” I joked to another friend who asked me in an exasperated voice when I was going to wean my son.
 “That way he can keep nursing.”

 He doesn’t have the vocabulary to tell me in words but if he did I think he’d say that nursing makes him feel safe and protected and loved.

-“That is so gross,” an editor said to me on the phone when I mentioned that a family I was writing an article about had a nursing toddler.
+“That’s so gross,” an editor said to me on the phone when I mentioned that a family I was writing an article about had a nursing toddler.
 “If they’re old enough to ask for it, they’re too old to nurse!”

-But most of these same women return from the hospital laden with formula samples and coupons, and, despite the fact that the American Academy of Pediatrics recommends that women continue breastfeeding for at least 12 months, the vast majority of American women stop nursing before their infant is six months old.
+But most of these same moms return from the hospital laden with formula samples and coupons, and, despite the fact that the American Academy of Pediatrics recommends that women continue breastfeeding for at least 12 months, the vast majority of American women stop nursing before their infant is six months old.

 Two of my adult friends remember being nursed.

-They are both well-adjusted, happy, healthy adults who have children of their own and sweet memories of childhood.
+They’re both well-adjusted, happy, healthy adults who have children of their own and sweet memories of childhood.